Large Data Volumes

 LDV Batch Patterns

-Platform Cache stores frequently accessed data in memory to reduce SOQL queries and improve performance.
+Platform Cache stores frequently accessed data in memory, reducing SOQL queries and improving performance.

 Cache Types